ALTIBASE/Documents/ReleaseNotes/eng/Altibase_Migration_Center_7_16_Release_Notes.md

 Oracle 21c has been added to the list of supported source databases.

 ### Support for JSON Data Type
-JSON data type has been added to the list of supported data types.
-When migrating, it will be mapped to the JSON type if the target database (Altibase) supports it.
+The JSON data type has been added to the list of supported data types.
+During migration, it will be mapped to the JSON type if the target database (Altibase) supports it.
 If the target database doesn't support JSON, it will be mapped to the CLOB type instead.

-### Provide an Option to Specify Correction Factor for Character Type Conversion
+### Provide an Option to Specify the Correction Factor for Character Type Conversion
-In the DB to DB migration option, the 'Correction Factor for Character Type Conversion' option was added to specify a correction factor for the automatic length conversion of character data types (CHAR, VARCHAR) when the source and target databases use different character sets.
-The default value is automatically calculated, and you cannot set it to a value less than 1.
-Note that this correction factor will not be applied to columns where the character set is specified on a column-by-column basis.
+The 'Correction Factor for Character Type Conversion' option has been added to the DB to DB Migration Options.
+This option specifies a correction factor for the automatic length conversion of character data types (CHAR, VARCHAR) when the source and target databases use different character sets.
+The default value is automatically calculated, and it cannot be set to less than 1.
+Note that this correction factor does not apply to columns that have a column-specific character set defined.

-### Option Value Validation Added to Migration Option Window
+### Validation Added for Migration Option Values in the Migration Option Window
 A new pop-up window has been added to the migration option window.
-This window will display a list of options with invalid values and their reasons when an invalid option value is entered.
+This window displays a list of options with invalid values and their reasons when an invalid option value is entered.
 Invalid option values will not be applied unless they are corrected to a valid value within the option window.

+### Oracle Internationalization Support Library (orai18n.jar) Added to Migration Center package

+To support Oracle’s multilingual character sets, the **orai18n.jar** has been added to the Migration Center package.

 <br/>